 After the site is prepared, planting may begin.
 Application of the seed should be accomplished using a drop spreader.
-Application should be done in two directions.
-First apply half the seed walking north and south, the remaining seed walking east and west.
+The application should be done in two directions.
+First, apply half the seed walking north and south, the remaining seed walking east and west.
 After application is completed, lightly rake the area using a leaf rake to knock down any seed caught on the stubble.

 Seeding rates vary depending upon the type of turfgrass that is planted.
 In the Intermountain West, the seed blends and planting rates are as follows:

 |Velvet Blue-||100% Kentucky Bluegrass||2-3 pounds per 1000 square feet.|

 |Triple Play-||100% Turf Type Tall Fescue||12 pounds per 1000 square feet.|